This incredible slow cooker peanut chicken curry is probably one of my favourites as it’s deliciously creamy and packed full of flavour.

 You will get about six servings out of this slow cooker chicken curry if you’re not having any sides to go with it.
 If you’re having sides such as rice, naan or whatever you decide to have then you should get eight or more servings.

-If you would like to see how this recipe is done then be sure to check out the video above. it will take you through everything you need to know for preparing this tasty slow cooker curry recipe correctly.
+If you would like to see how this recipe is done then be sure to check out the video below. it will take you through everything you need to know for preparing this tasty slow cooker curry recipe correctly.

 Slow Cooker Peanut Chicken Curry Recipe